GoodManWEN/easyrpc/README.md

  def test(n):
      return n+1

- # standard startover with asyncio api , easy to control
+ # standard startover with standard asyncio api , easy to control
  asyncio.run(s.start_serving())
  ```
  \* if you're using pypy or python version 3.6 ,you may need to pass eventloop explicitly like this: